 • In the event of a merger or acquisition of all or part of us by another company, or in the event that we were to sell or dispose of all or a part of our business.
 In this case the acquirer would have access to the information maintained by us, which could include Personal Data, subject to applicable law.
 Similarly, Personal Data may be transferred as part of a corporate reorganisation, insolvency proceeding, or other similar event, if permitted by and done in accordance with applicable law;

 6. Is your Personal Data sent to recipients located in other countries and why?

 We and our affiliates in the Pernod Ricard Group are a global group and your Personal Data may be transferred across international borders.
 It may be transferred to countries that have different data protection laws to the country from where you submitted your Personal Data.
 Your Personal Data may also be transferred between different companies of the Pernod Ricard Group located in different countries.

 We will, however, ensure the transfer complies with data protection law both during transit and at the storage location and all Personal Data will be secure.
 Our standard practice is to use standard data protection contract clauses that have been approved by the European Commission.
 You can check here for a list of countries where we have an affiliate within the Pernod Ricard Group that may receive your Personal Data.

 Our main service providers for the operation of our Digital Media are based in the United States.
-The transfers of personal data to these services providers are implemented in accordance with applicable laws and rely on standard contractual clauses as set out by the European Commission or on the EU-US Privacy Shield.
+The transfers of personal data to these services providers are implemented in accordance with applicable laws and rely on standard contractual clauses as set out by the European Commission.
 Such service providers are also bound by a contract that ensures a high standard of privacy protection and requires (amongst other provisions) that they act only on a member of Pernod Ricard Group’s instructions and implement technical measures necessary on an ongoing basis to keep your Personal Data secure.